Customer Disturbance Handling

 status, national origin, physical or mental disability or age.

 A positive outcome for any interaction with a disruptive

 customer is what we want.
 It is therefore vitally important that you

-as an employee, do not react to disruptive customers in a way that
+do not "engage verbally" with or react to disruptive customers in a

-might escalate the "situation".
-Remain calm, do not argue, and do not
+way that might escalate the "situation".
+Remain calm, do not argue,

 Working the 3rd shift, especially on Friday and Saturday nights,